 Popular Healing Frequencies Explained

-The Solfeggio frequencies are part of a 9-tone scale (expanded from the original 6) that aims to address physical discomfort and promote spiritual growth .
+The Solfeggio frequencies are part of a 9-tone scale that aims to address physical discomfort and promote spiritual growth.
 Each tone is believed to support specific areas of well-being.

-"If you only knew the magnificence of the 3, 6 and 9, then you would have a key to the universe." – Nikola Tesla, Inventor
+"If you only knew the magnificence of the 3, 6 and 9, then you would have a key to the universe." – Nikola Tesla

 To experience the benefits, listen for 15 minutes a day, three times a week.
 Many people report noticeable improvements in emotional or physical health within 4 to 6 weeks of consistent practice.
-For the best results, use high-quality headphones or speakers instead of phone speakers to fully experience the range of frequencies.
+Use high-quality headphones or speakers instead of phone speakers to fully experience the range of frequencies.

 Healing Frequencies Comparison